collective/collective.recipe.rsync/README.rst

 ..
 Note::

     ``collective.recipe.rsync`` currently assumes you have a UNIX-based operating system and that the ``rsync`` binary is in your path when you execute buildout or the rsync script.
-Ideas for Windows support are welcome.
+Ideas for Windows support welcome.

 Installation
 ------------